-It is crucial to use Gleim’s test prep to practice answering multiple-choice questions similar to the FAA knowledge test for a private pilot license.
+Using Gleim’s test prep to practice multiple-choice questions and answers similar to the FAA knowledge test for a private pilot license is crucial.

 You may use Gleim’s test prep book.
 This book will help you practice answering multiple-choice questions and simultaneously finding out which topics are your weaknesses and need more revisions.

 Unquestionably, individuals with poor aeronautical knowledge will find the PPL written exam difficult.

 Student pilots must: